 The 1951 Perpignan Festival witnessed a change in status for Istomin.
 The previous year, in Prades, he had only been given two works for solo piano and a brief trio sonata.
 This time, he played a Mozart concerto and gave two chamber music concerts with Schneider and Casals.
 Howard Taubman, the New York Times‘ correspondent, was very laudatory: “His growth in the past few years, as proved by his share in the evenings of Beethoven trios and his work as a soloist in Mozart’s E flat Concerto K. 449 has been astonishing… he is on the way to becoming one of our major pianists”.

 The conquest of the great American orchestras was gradual.
-In the season, he was invited by twelve North American orchestras and toured with two of them (Toronto and Buffalo).
+During the season 1951-52, he was invited by twelve North American orchestras and toured with two of them (Toronto and Buffalo).
 Long-lasting collaborations were already established with important conductors such as Paul Paray, William Steinberg, George Szell and Fritz Reiner.
 From that season forward, there were also Josef Krips, Pierre Monteux, Rafael Kubelik and Erich Leinsdorf.
-As for Ormandy, who had been giving a priority to Kapell for a long time, he now invited Istomin almost every year.
-Munch was the last major musical director who still seemed reluctant, but their first association, at Tanglewood in August 1955, was so successful that it launched the beginning of a warm friendship.
+Ormandy, who had been giving a priority to Kapell for a long time, now invited Istomin almost every year.
+Munch was the last major musical director who still seemed reluctant, but their first association at Tanglewood in August 1955 was so successful that it launched the beginning of a warm friendship.